Skip to content

 shift_features, shift_p_values = detect_feature_shift(X_train, X_test_shifted)

-2. Combine with FDR Control
+2. Combine with Weighted Conformal Selection

-from scipy.stats import false_discovery_control
+from nonconform.enums import Pruning

 3. Monitor Weight Quality